mikkokko/csldr/README.md

 - Read the installation instructions.
 It's very easy to break your game if you don't.
 - Play on VAC secured servers at your own risk.
-- Software and D3D renderers are not supported.
+- Not all features work with the software and D3D renderers.
 - Some features will not work when cl_lw is set to 0 (inspecting, crosshair...).
 - Other client-side mods that rely on client.dll (like some MetaHook plugins) will not not work when this is installed.